BitcoinDesign/Guide/guide/daily-spending-wallet/receiving.md

 Once the user is online, a payment channel with [inbound liquidity]({{ '/guide/how-it-works/liquidity/'| relative_url }}) is also required to receive the payment.
 If the user already has a payment channel with enough inbound liquidity the payment will be [received]({{ '/guide/daily-spending-wallet/receiving/#received-payment'| relative_url }}).

 If the user does not have a channel open, or one with enough inbound liquidity, a new channel needs to be opened.
-Any additional fees required to open a channel needs to be communicated to users when [creating a payment request]({{ '/guide/daily-spending-wallet/requesting/'| relative_url }}) before they share it.
+Any additional fees required to open a channel need to be communicated to users when [creating a payment request]({{ '/guide/daily-spending-wallet/requesting/'| relative_url }}), and before they share it.

 Channel opens should be done by a lightning service provider (LSP).
-Channels should be opened [on-demand]({{ '/guide/how-it-works/lightning-services/#on-demand-liquidity'| relative_url }}) and use [zero-confirmation]({{ '/guide/how-it-works/lightning-services/#zero-confirmation'| relative_url }}) so users can receive and spend their bitcoin instantly.
+Channels should be opened [on-demand]({{ '/guide/how-it-works/lightning-services/#on-demand-liquidity'| relative_url }}) and require [zero confirmations]({{ '/guide/how-it-works/lightning-services/#zero-confirmation'| relative_url }}) so users can receive and spend their bitcoin instantly.

 ## Receiving on-chain payments

 To receive on-chain payments and maintain a single lightning balance a [lightning wallet server (LWS)]({{ '/guide/how-it-works/lightning-services/#what-are-lightning-wallet-servers'| relative_url }}) is required to conduct [submarine swaps](https://blog.muun.com/a-closer-look-at-submarine-swaps-in-the-lightning-network/) on the users behalf.
-Submarine swaps move bitcoin between on-chain and lightning.
+Submarine swaps move bitcoin between the bitcoin and lightning networks.

 {% include tip/open.html color="blue" icon="info" label="Experimental options" %}